Maybe I'm Amazed: Live version

 A live recording from the 1976 album Wings over America was released as a single by McCartney's band Wings on 4 February 1977; it reached number 10 in the US on the Billboard Hot 100, and number 28 in the UK.
 This live version is longer than the original and has a slower tempo.

 Record World said, "Already a classic and familiar track, this version comes without the false ending.
 You'll be amazed, too."

 Versions of the song can be heard on several other live McCartney albums, including Back in the U.S. and Back in the World.
 "Maybe I'm Amazed" has become a centrepiece of McCartney's concerts, along with "Band on the Run" and "Live and Let Die".
 Live versions of the song are available on the 2011 reissue of McCartney.
+The Wings over America version was featured on The 7" Singles Box in 2022.